According to Wikipedia,

 Ball State University is known for it's academic work in the following disciplines:

-Ball State University's most influential alumni faculty include professors and professionals in the fields of Social Work, Business, and Communications.
+Ball State University's most influential alumni include professors and professionals in the fields of Social Work, Psychology, and History.
 Here are some of Ball State University's most famous alumni: